Slavic Languages and Literatures

 Qualifying Paper Students must submit a qualifying paper (7000–9000 words) no later than September 1 of their third year.
 The paper, which in many cases will be a revised version of a seminar paper, should be developed in consultation with a faculty adviser.

 Comprehensive and Qualifying Examinations In early October of their third year, students will take a comprehensive examination on Russian literature and culture from the nineteenth century to the present.
-The comprehensive is a twelve-hour take-home exam.
+The comprehensive is split into two six-hour take-home exams, to be completed several days apart.
 This exam is meant to test the students’ knowledge of the broad scope of Russian literature and culture, as well as their ability to analyze various kinds of cultural products and position specific works within their historical, cultural, and critical contexts.
 Students should use the departmental reading list as a guide in preparing for this exam, but they are also welcome to draw from beyond the list in their answers.
 In early December of their third year, students will also take a qualifying examination based on two specialized reading lists.
 This exam is a one-hour oral exam with twenty-five minutes allotted to each list, evaluated by two faculty advisers and the Director of Graduate Studies.
 The exam is meant to test the student’s knowledge of two specific areas of study, which often serve as important preparation for the development of a dissertation topic.

 Pre-Prospectus Colloquium and Prospectus Presentation In early February of their third year, students will present a preliminary version of their dissertation prospectus (the pre-prospectus) at a one-hour colloquium attended by all Slavic ladder faculty.
 At the colloquium, students will present a brief introduction to their prospective dissertation, which will be followed by discussion and feedback.
 After the pre-prospectus colloquium, students will ask two faculty members to serve on their dissertation committee.
 These committee members will oversee the revision of the preliminary prospectus into a final draft (approximately 5000 words plus a detailed bibliography).
 In early April, students will present the final version of their dissertation prospectus to all students and faculty in the department.
 The prospectus presentation will take one hour, beginning with a brief introduction by the student and followed by discussion.